Aliases for TLR1 Gene

 GeneCards Summary for TLR1 Gene

-TLR1 (Toll-Like Receptor 1) is a Protein Coding gene.
-Diseases associated with TLR1 include leprosy 5 and neurosyphilis.
+TLR1 (Toll Like Receptor 1) is a Protein Coding gene.
+Diseases associated with TLR1 include leprosy 5 and lyme disease.
 Among its related pathways are Immune System and Infectious disease.
 GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot Summary for TLR1 Gene

 Participates in the innate immune response to microbial agents.
 Specifically recognizes diacylated and triacylated lipopeptides.
 Cooperates with TLR2 to mediate the innate immune response to bacterial lipoproteins or lipopeptides.
 Forms the activation cluster TLR2:TLR1:CD14 in response to triacylated lipopeptides, this cluster triggers signaling from the cell surface and subsequently is targeted to the Golgi in a lipid-raft dependent pathway.
-Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response (By similarity).
+Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response.